B3rn475/CrowdAnnotationAggregator/README.md

 This is the heart of the system, it is the class responsible of the Algorithm management.
 It is templated on both __Annotation__ and __Content__ (the __Content__ templated of the annotation must be the same of the __Annotation__).
 If you are not going to create a custom __Content__ you can use the __BaseAggreationManager__ that is templated only on the __Annotation__ that must be a class derived by __BaseAnnotation__.
-It is a Map<Annotation, Double> so it allows to insert both the __Annotation__s and a start value for the weight associated to that __Annotation__ (set the weight to 1 to use the default initialization).
+It is a Map<Annotation, Double> so it allows to insert both the annotations and a start value for the weight associated to that __Annotation__ (set the weight to 1 to use the default initialization).
 It has been thinked has an asynchronous Object so once the start() method is called it may return immediately.
 The completion is signaled through the Listener callback.
 The asynchronicity if the Object is dependent on the asynchronicity if both __Aggregator__ and __CoherenceEstimator__, if at least one of them is Asynchronous the Object is Asynchronous.